mgrman/BlazorWith3d/README.md

 Handle warnings in Generator

-publish generator and supporting libraries as nuget
+extract the generators into own projects (as this repo is too 3D specific) and publish them and supporting libraries as nuget

 ### Prio 1 (improve sample app)